 In order to provide a container for this practice and process, one lesson will be covered each week for 6 weeks.
 As soon as you have course access, you’ll get access to introductory lectures and practices that will thread through the entire course.

 The course is setup so that it works for individuals no matter where they live in the world.
 New content will be released each week, and you can work through the practices, videos and exercises at your own pace.
-Then, we’ll have a dedicated Facebook group set up for questions and conversations.
-The group works well for people to drop in, comment and participate in their own time.
+The ongoing community connection in the Mighty Network sets up an amazing way for ongoing connection, wherever you are.

 Yes.
 Each section has an asana practice and a set of sun salutations that works with the theme for that week.